lightly-io/team-awareness-training/README.md

 - Update recommended books to a link to the book list in the workshop repo.
 - Link to research in the workshop repo.
 - Use Grammarly to identify spellning and grammar errors.
+- Update all sessions based on learnings in the last year.

 ## AAQ (Anticipated Asked Questions)
 ### Can anyone run this course?